dbcalo/bad-movie-finder/README.md

   User-reported purple/green tint with some Dolby Vision Profile 8 MKV files.

 If you have a TV or device that consistently misbehaves with DV Profile 8, feel free to open an issue or submit a pull request to have it added to this list.

 ---

-## Known TVs With Issues
-*(Informational only — not used by the script)*

-- **Sony Bravia XBR-65X90CH**
-  User-reported purple/green tint with Dolby Vision Profile 8 in MKV files.

----